twa127/PiHomeHVAC/cron/ems/README.md

 2. Make executable using - sudo chmod +x emsctl
 3. Make available using - sudo cp emsctl /usr/bin

+## RC10 Hardware Adapter

+1. The RC10 Adapter uses a WeMos ESP32 to emulate a RC10 type thermostat control.
+2. It connects to the EMS bus using the serial interface of the ESP32, operating at 9600 baud
+3. The second serial interface of the ESP32 is connected to the Raspberry Pi serial interface operating at 115200 baud.
+4. Commands are sent to the adapter in the format 'emsctl command r' to read a value or 'emsctl command w value'.

 ## rc10_control.py

 The 'rc10_control.py' Python script is used to capture EMS bus values and populate the MaxAir 'messages_in' queue.
 It :